jstoiko/laurakliger.com/content/homepage/faq.md

 We will begin with an initial 15 min phone call to determine if we are a good fit.

 ##### INTAKE FORMS
-I will ask you to complete information online that will help me learn about your child, your family and the environment in which the problem behavior occurs.
+I will ask you to answer some intake questions that will help me learn about your child, your family and the environment in which the problem behavior occurs.

 ##### INTAKE MEETING
 We will meet at your home to review the forms together and discuss the behavior that you are seeking help with.
 This will help me deepen my understanding of the processes that trigger, control, and maintain the behavior.